Mexican Bunuelos recipe for a classic Mexican treat of dough circles fried to crispy golden perfection with a sweet cinnamon sugar coating.

 - Stir well until lard is fully melted, then remove the pan from the heat and let cool for 5 minutes.

-- Add in the vanilla extract and eggs and whisk well until it makes a custard and continue to let cool in your stand mixer with a dough hook attachment.
+- Add in the vanilla extract and eggs and whisk well until it makes a custard.
+Pour into a stand mixer with a dough hook attachment and continue to let it cool.

 - In a large bowl add the flour, baking soda, salt, cinnamon and anise and whisk until well mixed.